Suboxone Side Effects

 Generic Name: buprenorphine / naloxone

-Note: This page contains side effects data for the generic drug buprenorphine / naloxone.
-It is possible that some of the dosage forms included below may not apply to the brand name Suboxone.
+Note: This document contains side effect information about buprenorphine / naloxone.
+Some of the dosage forms listed on this page may not apply to the brand name Suboxone.

 For the Consumer

 Applies to buprenorphine / naloxone: film, tablet

 Check with your doctor immediately if any of the following side effects occur while taking buprenorphine / naloxone:

 - flushing or redness of the skin, especially on the face and neck

 - lower back or side pain